SmartableAI/microsoft-azure/_learning/collections/microsoft-learn-migrating-cassandra-and-mongodb-workloads-to-cosmos-db.md

 ---
 title: "Migrating Cassandra and MongoDB workloads to Cosmos DB"
-excerpt: "This learning path enables students to migrate Cassandra and MongoDB workloads to Cosmos DB."
+excerpt: "The focus of this learning path is to migrate MongoDB and Cassandra databases to Azure Cosmos DB."
 type: collection
 price: Free
 length: PT1H13M